tusen-ai/naive-ui/src/markdown/demos/enUS/index.demo-entry.md

 Available since `NEXT_VERSION`.

+## Prequisites

 <n-alert title="Attention" type="warning" style="margin-bottom: 16px;" :bordered="false">
 Due to package size considerations, Naive UI does not include Markdown rendering logic.
 If you need to use Markdown, make sure you have set  `vue-markdown-unified` before use.
 </n-alert>

-The following markdown shows how to set vue-markdown-unified of Code.
+The following markdown shows how to set vue-markdown-unified of Markdown.

 ```html
 <template>